dustinpfister/blog_posts/_posts/js-object-keys.md

 ## 5 - Conclusion

 So that is it for my post on Object keys in javaScript.
 There are keys that are enumerable so a list of key names can be easily obtained by using Object.keys or a for loop, and then Object.getOwnPropertyNames to get all Object own property names. getting the public and or private key names of an object is just often one part of a certain something that needs to happen though.
-So being aware of other object static methods, and prototype methods helps when it comes to working out all kidns of soultions for various coding problems on an as needed basis.
+So being aware of other object static methods, and prototype methods helps when it comes to working out all kinds of solutions for various coding problems on an as needed basis.